dmillett/jig/README.md

 Currently jConfigMap supports XML and JSON configuration files during startup.
 A global config map (see java ConfigMap), can then be used statically for config access.

-* A Test implementation  with 2600 line XML file was ported to

 Usage:
 ------
 * Each config file has a 'config' root node and either/both 'keyValues' and 'structures'